-In an effort to reduce the federal deficit, Congress enacted the Budget Control Act of 2011 ("BCA") that required federal spending The legislation increased the current cuts. statutory limit on the public debt, to the current \$16.39 trillion, but authorized automatic spending cuts or sequestration, triggering the \$109 billion expenditure component of the fiscal cliff.
-Coincidently, federal legislation requires the Economic Growth and Tax Relief Reconciliation Act of 2001, the Jobs and Growth Tax Relief Reconciliation Act of 2003, along with other federal tax cuts, to expire along with the implementation of new taxes included in the Affordable Care Act.
-Over \$500 billion in federal tax increases and sequestration spending cuts will occur automatically unless alternative congressional legislation is enacted before the end of the calendar year and effective on January 2, 2013.
+In an effort to reduce the growing federal deficit, Congress enacted the Budget Control Act of 2011 ("BCA") that required federal spending The legislation increased the current statutory limit on the public debt, to the current \$16.39 trillion, but authorized automatic spending cuts or sequestration, triggering the \$109 billion expenditure component of the fiscal cliff.
+The \$85 billion in federal sequestration spending cuts will occur automatically unless alternative congressional legislation is enacted before March 1, 2013.
+If not, federal grant funding to state and territorial governments will be reduced by \$5.8 billion according to current Federal Funds Information for States analysis.
+For Virgin Islands departments and agencies, the sequestration will reduce federal grant funding to the Department of Education by \$2.6 million, the Department of Human Services by \$1.7 million, including Head Start by over \$700 thousand, and the Department of Public Works is subject to \$1.6 million in potential reductions.

-The Congressional Budget Office ("CBO") and Congressional Research Service ("CRS") along with the U.S. Government Accountability Office ("GAO") have extensively researched the fiscal and economic impact of both tax increases and spending cuts on the federal deficit.
-Currently, the federal deficit is approximately 73% of U.S. gross domestic product ("GDP"), and without substantial spending cuts and tax increases, the federal deficit will continue to rise.
+The Congressional Budget Office ("CBO") and Congressional Research Service ("CRS") along with the U.S. Government Accountability Office ("GAO") have extensively researched the fiscal and economic impact of the spending cuts on the federal deficit.
+Currently, the federal deficit is approximately 73% of U.S. gross domestic product ("GDP"), and without substantial spending cuts, the federal deficit will continue to rise.
 Federal public officials are understandably concerned with the growing budget deficit especially in light of future U.S. demographics.
-GAO reported as the population ages, Medicare, Medicaid and Social Security expenditures will increase and be underfunded as more experienced workers retire; therefore, future cuts in spending and entitlements to the Territory are expected.
+GAO reported as the population ages, Medicare, Medicaid and Social Security expenditures will increase and be underfunded as experienced workers retire; therefore, future cuts in spending and entitlements to the Territory are expected.